-- Our worldwide operations are subject to political, legal and economic risks and natural disasters, which could have a material adverse effect on us. - We may incur future impairments of goodwill and technology license purchases. - Our inability to continue to attract and retain qualified personnel may hinder our business. - Our stock price is subject to volatility. - · Worldwide political conditions may adversely affect demand for our products.
+- · Our worldwide operations are subject to political, legal and economic risks and natural disasters, which could have a material adverse effect on us. - We may incur future impairments of goodwill and technology license purchases. - Our inability to continue to attract and retain qualified personnel may hinder our business.